-Cameras can be amazing artistic tools with a number of controls designed to help you make creative decisions.
-Placement of these controls can vary widely.
-Just as all automobiles function in pretty much the same way, auto designers find a myriad of ways in which to place controls.
-So it is with cameras.
-How they function remains a mostly constant.
-Where the essential controls are placed is not.
-To get the most out of time spent on an instructional tour, workshop or class, this prep worksheet will help you locate the most essential controls on your particular camera model beforehand.
-The illustrations shown are approximations and may not look exactly like they are displayed on your camera, so also refer to your instruction manual as well.
-If you are using a point-and-shoot or smartphone camera, look in the camera menu settings to see if there are options that mimic the controls listed below.
-Once you’ve located the controls and learned how to adjust them, write reference notes and bring this with you when we meet.
-Don’t worry about how to use them.
-We’ll show you that.
+Cameras are amazing artistic tools with a myriad of controls designed to help make creative decisions.
+Placement of these controls can vary widely across camera makes and models, but their functionality remains fairly constant.
+This prep worksheet will help you locate the most essential settings, which means you’ll spend less time searching and more time using them during a photography class, workshop or tour.
+The illustrations shown are approximations and may not look exactly like your camera, so keep your owner’s manual handy as well.
+If you are using a point-and-shoot or smartphone camera, search the menu settings to see if there are options mimicking the features listed below.
+Once you’ve located the controls and learned how to adjust them, it’s helpful to write notes so you can quickly remember.
+Don’t worry about how they work.
+We’ll show you that!

 The first three settings work in concert to determine exposure.
 When shooting in auto mode, the camera determines how they are adjusted in relation to each other.
 In manual or semi-manual modes, the photographer adjusts one or more of them in balance with the other to create a good exposure.